scottjacksonx/hu/README.md

 -- *Annabel Scheme*, by Robin Sloan.

 HUGIN-19.LG.GRAILGRID.NET (a.k.a.
 Hu) is the narrator of Robin Sloan's *Annabel Scheme*.
-In the section above, we see the kinds of things that Hu is capable of doing and recording.
+In the section above, we see the kinds of things that Hu, an AI Watson to Scheme's Holmes, is capable of doing and recording.

-I want to make Hu.
-A rudimentary version of Hu, sure, but Hu nonetheless.
-Every ten minutes or so, I want my computer to take a snapshot of what's going on -- what time it is, what software I have open, what websites I'm looking at, how many unread items are in my RSS reader, how many unread emails I have, what music I've been listening to, which files are open, how long/big those files are (to track my work's progress), what the weather's like, what I've eaten (via services like Daytum), etc. From there, I can look at trends, graph things, measure things, and spot patterns.
+**I want to make Hu.** A rudimentary version of Hu, sure, but Hu nonetheless.
+Every ten minutes, I want my computer to take a snapshot of what's going on -- what time it is, what software I have open, what websites I'm looking at, how many unread emails I have, what music I've been listening to, which files are open, how long/big those files are (to track my work's progress), what the weather's like, what I've eaten (via services like Daytum), etc. From there, I can look at trends, graph things, measure things, and try to spot patterns.

 What's more, I want this thing to have a plugin architecture -- after all: